mackorone/mms/README.md

 mms
 ===

-A simple interface for MicroMouse simulation.
+A MicroMouse simulation application.
 See the "doc" directory for more information.